LibRapid/librapid/docs/source/librapid_ndarray_api.rst

 	 [4 5 6]]

-The LibRapid NDarray can store arrays of any dimension, though the default limit is 50 dimensions.
+The LibRapid NDarray can store arrays of any dimension, though the default limit is 32 dimensions.

 ..
 WARNING::
-	While it is possible to change the maximum number of dimensions an array can contain, it is not recommended.
-To show why, an array of 64 bit floats with 50 dimensions in the format ``[2 2 2 ...
-2 2 2]`` would require a little over 9 *petabytes* of RAM
+	While it is possible to change the maximum number of dimensions an array can contain, it is not recommended due to the extraordinary amount of memory that would be required to store such an array.

 Why use an NDarray?
 ===================